 Q. What does "Budget and Justification" mean for Faculty Transition Awards?

 A. The budget is the amount of money requested to complete your research project.
 List salaries, cost for animals, equipment, related travel or anything else paid from the Parkinson's Foundation grant in detail; this is the justification for how the funds should be spent.

 Q. Does the Parkinson's Foundation permit salaries in the grants budget?

-A. Yes, we permit salaries for the investigator and/or assistants in the budget for Junior Faculty Award proposals.
+A. Yes, we permit salaries for the investigator and/or assistants in the budget for certain proposals up to the limit defined by the current NIH salary cap.
 When listing salaries, also include percent effort in the budget justification.
 Please note that for Junior Faculty Awards, we permit applicants to allot funds for up to 40 percent of direct salary support.
 For Parkinson's Foundation Postdoctoral Fellowships, a budget is not required, as the award is comprised only of salary support and a $5,000 research allowance.

 Q. What does the budget not include?

 A. We now cover overhead expenses at 10 percent of the Faculty Transition Award.
 We include this 10 percent within the total award amount.
 Overhead includes items such as rental of office or lab space, electricity or janitorial expenses.
 We automatically calculate overhead.
 It does not need to be listed as part of the budget.

 Q. Can I present the budget in a table format, rather than in prose?

 A. There is no requirement for the budget format.
 Reviewers must be able to easily read and understand it.

 Q. Can I fund portions of the project (such as antibodies, animals, etc.) from other sources?